 Springfield Marine Bank, originally chartered as the Springfield Marine & Fire Insurance Co. in 1851 and now part of JPMorgan Chase, is the oldest banking institution in Illinois.
-Abraham Lincoln banked at Marine, and a record of his account is on display in the lobby of the main bank at Sixth and Washington streets.
+Abraham Lincoln banked at Marine.

 Original stockholders included Jacob Bunn Sr., Robert Irwin, John Williams, Stephen T. Logan, Samuel H. Treat, and Gov. Augustus French, but the bank was controlled for most of its independent existence by the Bunn family.